(Revised January 2014)

 - is designed to pay or reimburse covered long-term care costs.
 It is very important to understand the coverage provided and how benefits will be paid/reimbursed before you purchase a Long-Term Care Policy.
 Long term-care insurance is available from insurance companies selling in California and may be cost effective for you if you have sufficient available income to pay the premiums.

 Depending upon the type of policy, long-term care insurance can cover any of the following: Care in a Facility that is not an acute-care hospital.
-Some of the terms used to describe "facilities" that can provide long-term care services include nursing homes, RCF and RCFE (sometimes called Assisted Living Facilities), convalescent facilities, extended care facilities, custodial care facilities, skilled nursing facilities or personal care homes.
+Some of the terms used to describe "facilities" that can provide long-term care services include nursing homes, Residential Care Facilities and Residential Care Facilities for the Elderly (sometimes called Assisted Living Facilities), skilled nursing facilities or Intermediate Care Facilities.
 Home Care including Home Health Care, Personal Care, Homemaker Services, Adult Day Care, Hospice Services or Respite Care.
 (Some Hospice and Respite care can also be received in a facility like a nursing home).
-Ask your long term care insurance agent for the location of a hospice facility nearest you.

 In California, only 3 categories of long-term care insurance policies can be sold.
 Each policy is labeled as:

 .
-These policies cover skilled, intermediate or custodial care in a nursing home or similar facility and assisted living care in an RCF/RCFE.
+These policies cover skilled, intermediate or custodial care in a nursing home or similar facility and assisted living care in an Residential Care Facilities/Residential Care Facilities for the Elderly.
 Home care is not covered or

-These policies are required to cover Home Health Care, Adult Day Care, Personal Care, Homemaker Services, Hospice Services and Respite Care but care in a Nursing Facility or RCF/RCFE is not covered or
+These policies are required to cover Home Health Care, Adult Day Care, Personal Care, Homemaker Services, Hospice Services and Respite Care but care in a Nursing Facility or Residential Care Facilities/Residential Care Facilities for the Elderly is not covered or

 These policies cover nursing facility care, assisted living care in an RCF/RCFE and home and community care.
-These policies must include at least 8 benefits: a nursing home benefit, an RCF/RCFE benefit for assisted living and the 6 home care benefits: Home Health Care, Adult Day Care, Personal Care, Homemaker Services, Hospice Service, and Respite Care.
+These policies must include at least 8 benefits: a nursing home benefit, an Residential Care Facilities/Residential Care Facilities for the Elderly benefit for assisted living and the 6 home care benefits: Home Health Care, Adult Day Care, Personal Care, Homemaker Services, Hospice Service, and Respite Care.

 Each Partnership-approved policy includes insurance benefits to cover the care you may need and automatic inflationprotection to ensure that the benefits keep pace with the rising cost of care.
 Partnership policies also have other important features that are not required in other long-term care insurance policies.
 To learn more about these policies and the companies that are approved to sell them, call the Partnership for free brochures at 800-CARE445 (800-227-3445).